Alluxio/alluxio/deploy/vagrant/README.md

 **Relative Paths**

-1. when you want to use files under the `files` directory in the `tasks` directory of the same role, reference the file name directly.
+1. when you want to use files under the `tasks/files` directory in the `tasks` directory of the same role, reference the file name directly.

 	e.x.
-If you want to use `roles/role1/files/shell1.sh` in `roles/role1/tasks/task1.yml`, directly write `shell1.sh` in modules like `script: shell1.sh`, `synchronize: shell1.sh`, `copy: shell1.sh`, etc. Ansible
+If you want to use `roles/role1/tasks/files/shell1.sh` in `roles/role1/tasks/task1.yml`, directly write `shell1.sh` in modules like `script: shell1.sh`, `synchronize: shell1.sh`, `copy: shell1.sh`, etc. Ansible
 will take care of relative path referencing for you.

 2. other paths in roles/xxx/tasks is relative to the current task yml file.